 The healthcare education industry is highly fragmented, varies significantly in delivery methods (i.e., written materials, live events, satellite broadcasts, video, CD-ROM products and online products), and is composed of a wide variety of entities competing for customers.
 The sheer volume of healthcare information available to satisfy continuing education needs, rapid advances in medical developments, and the time constraints that healthcare professionals face make it difficult to quickly and efficiently access the continuing education content most relevant to an individual's practice or profession.
 Historically, healthcare professionals have received continuing education and training through offline publications, such as medical journals and CD-ROMs, and by attending conferences and seminars.
 In addition, other healthcare workers and pharmaceutical and medical device manufacturers' sales and internal regulatory personnel usually fulfill their education and training needs through instructor-led programs from external vendors or internal training departments.
-While these approaches satisfy the ongoing requirements, they are limited in that they are typically costly and inconvenient.
+While these approaches satisfy the ongoing education and training requirements, they are typically costly and inconvenient.
 In addition, live courses are often limited in the breadth of offerings and do not provide a method for tracking training completion.
 The related results of these traditional methods, both from a business and compliance standpoint, are difficult to track and measure.

 In addition to the competing delivery methods described above, we also have direct competitors.
 A number of companies offer competitive installed and Web based learning management products to the healthcare industry.
-We also compete with large scale learning management system providers such as SABA, SumTotal Systems, Thinq and Thomson Delmar that provide their services to multiple industries, including healthcare.
+We also compete with large scale learning management system providers such as SABA and SumTotal Systems that provide their services to multiple industries, including healthcare.
+We also compete with large medical publishers that have operating units that offer learning management systems that focus on healthcare, including Thomson Delmar Net Learning and Reed Elsevier MC Strategies.
+In the survey business, we see competition from Press Ganey and Gallup.
 Finally, over the past year we have also seen an increase in a teaming approach between consulting and technology entities to address larger scale projects.

-We believe our solutions, which include both products and services that facilitate training for healthcare professionals, a wide assortment of content, a mechanism for measuring results, and the ability to provide all our services on a single platform over the Internet, provide us with a competitive advantage.
-We believe that the principal competitive factors affecting the marketing of e-learning services to the healthcare industry include:
+We believe our solutions, which include both products and services that facilitate training for healthcare professionals, a wide assortment of courseware, a mechanism for measuring satisfaction or other results, and the ability to provide all our services on a single platform over the Internet, provide us with a competitive advantage.
+We believe that the principal competitive factors affecting the marketing of information, training and development services to the healthcare industry include:

-- l features of the HLC product, including reporting, management functionality, courseware assignment, scalability, and the ability to track utilization and results; - l scope and variety of Internet-based learning content available, including mandated content for OSHA, JCAHO, patient safety, and HIPAA requirements, competency-based content, as well as the ability of our customers to create and host their own Web-enabled content; - l scope and quality of professional services offered, including implementation, training and the expertise and technical knowledge of the customers' employees;

-- ability to access and leverage an existing customer base to increase exposure for pharmaceutical and medical device companies; - l competitive pricing, which supports a return on investment when compared to other alternatives; - l customer service and support; and - l effectiveness of sales and marketing efforts, and company reputation.
+- features of the HLC product, including reporting, management functionality, courseware assignment, scalability, and the ability to track utilization and results: - scope and variety of Internet-based learning courseware available, including mandated content for OSHA, JCAHO, patient safety, and HIPAA requirements, competency-based content, as well as the ability of our customers to create and host their own Web-enabled courseware; - scope and quality of professional services offered, including survey execution, implementation, training and the expertise and technical knowledge of the customers' employees; - competitive pricing, which supports a return on investment when compared to other alternative delivery methods; - customer service and support; and - effectiveness of sales and marketing efforts, and company reputation.